Joey7500/Air_filter_classifier/README.md

 └── README.md

-If you’d like to run the code, create your own data folders under data/... following a standard Keras directory layout.
-For this “showcase” repo, we only include code and visuals.

----

 ## Approach

 We use ImageNet-pretrained CNNs (MobileNetV2, EfficientNetB0) and a lightweight classification head.
 Grayscale images are replicated across RGB channels for compatibility.
 A small configuration grid explores fine-tuning depth, learning rate, and regularization.

-> Image placeholder
-> Pipeline diagram: Data → Preprocess → Train → Evaluate
-> Path: images/pipeline_diagram.png

----

 ## Results (example)